ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/ga4gh/+generated__OntologyClass.md

 * type: string

-properly prefixed CURIE of the ontology term
+CURIE of the ontology class

 ##### `id` Value Example